Quick Comparison: V7 vs V12 - Spec & Test Overview

 - Small dustbin

-The Dyson V7 is as bare as they come, at least for current Dyson standards.
-It’s one of the last of the previous-generation cordless stick vacuums with a vertically aligned dustbin with a trigger and slide switch that was grandfathered into the Dyson V10.
+The Dyson V7 is as bare as they come —at least by current Dyson standards.
+It’s one of the last of the previous-generation cordless stick vacuums, with a vertically aligned dustbin, a trigger, and a slide switch that was grandfathered into the Dyson V10.

-One benefit of the vertically aligned dustbin is its compactness, making it lightweight, but at the cost of dirt volume, since adding any significant capacity will make it look awkward.
+One benefit of the vertically aligned dustbin is its compactness, making it lightweight, but at the cost of dirt volume, since adding significant capacity makes it look awkward.

 That’s why Dyson shifted to a horizontally aligned container in its latest products, namely the V10 to V15 Detect.